Uptime guaranteed by

 1H server monitoring

 Mckinney's Automotive Repair is now an AC Delco full service, Registered repair and NYS Inspection facility that provides repairs for all makes and models of automobiles.
 From general auto repair to transmission repairs, alignments and engine diagnostics.
 We can have your car running like new again.
 We do it all through our full service shop.
 All phases of auto and light truck service and repair.
-We are the home of the $19.95 Oil change using a semi synthetic blend oil.
+We encourage you to check out our prices with the all new fair price estimator from Cars.com We are the home of the $19.95 Oil change using a semi synthetic blend oil.
 We also are a motorcycle inspection facility.
 Chris Mckinney, owner of Mckinney's Automotive Repair is an ASE certified master mechanic with over 30 years experience.
 Former senior mechanic at a large GM, Cadillac car dealership in the Queensbury area.
 We can provide the quality and expertise you expect from a major auto repair center.
 From general check overs, routine maintenance, and solid advice to major overhauls and complex electrical work, we'll save you time and money and reduce the stress of auto service.
 If you're looking for quality auto repair at affordable rates, you'll find it at Mckinney's Automotive Repair .
 The next time you have auto repair troubles with your car or light truck, bring it down to Mckinney's Automotive Repair and let our mechanic take a look!

 - $19.95 Oil change everyday price Using Synthetic blend oil up to 5 quarts.
 Most domestic and foreign cars.
 Cartridge filters extra.